bitnami/charts/bitnami/apisix/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 6.0.0

+This major release removes the `bitnami/apisix-dashboard` container and its deployment templates from the chart.
+Starting APISIX version 3.13.0, the dashboard component has been integrated into the `bitnami/apisix` container.

+APISIX Dashboards no longer have a dedicated service, it will be exposed under the APISIX Control Plane adminAPI service port, under the `/ui` route.

+All `dashboard.*` values have been removed.
+New value `controlPlane.dashboardEnabled` has been added.

 ### To 5.0.0